Adi3042/Data_Science/Week - 3/README.md

 Your contributions are valued! 🙌 If you wish to enhance this repository by adding more examples, improving explanations, or offering solutions to additional questions, please don't hesitate to submit a pull request.
 We're in this together. 🌟

-## 📄 Licensing
+## 📄 License

-This repository is open-source and operates under the [MIT License](LICENSE).
-You have the freedom to use, modify, and distribute the content, provided you include the appropriate attribution. 📜
+This repository is open-source and licensed under the [MIT License](#-mit-license).
+You have the freedom to use, modify, and distribute the content provided you include the appropriate attribution.

-Happy coding! 🚀 💻
+Happy coding! 🚀

 ---

-MIT License
+## MIT License

 Copyright (c) 2023 Aditya